-This was a British naval undertaking to reinforce the air defences of Malta with Hawker Hurricane fighters (19/22 May 1941).
+'Splice' was a British naval undertaking to reinforce the air defences of Malta with Hawker Hurricane fighters (19/22 May 1941).

 In its basic concept, 'Splice' was similar to the preceding 'Dunlop'.
 At Liverpool some 64 Hurricane single-seat fighters were loaded onto the older carrier Furious, which then sailed to the Clyde river to rendezvous with the heavy cruiser London, which was carrying 575 servicemen in addition to her crew.
 The two ships departed the Clyde river on 12 May with an escort comprising the destroyers Brilliant, Legion, Mashona and Tartar, replaced from 15 May by Fearless, Harvester, Havelock and Wrestler.

-The force reached Gibraltar on 18 May, and Furious then berthed stern to stern with Ark Royal for the transfer of 20 Hurricane fighters and five of her own Fairey Fulmar two-sea naval fighters by means of a timber ramp erected between the two ships’ round-downs.
-Both ships then departed Gibraltar on 19 May screened by elements of Vice Admiral Sir James Somerville’s Force ‘H’, in the form of the battle-cruiser Renown, light cruiser Sheffield and destroyers Brilliant, Faulknor, Forester, Foxhound, Fury and Hesperus.
+The force reached Gibraltar on 18 May, and Furious then berthed stern to stern with Ark Royal for the transfer of 20 Hurricane fighters and five of her own Fairey Fulmar two-sea naval fighters by means of a timber ramp erected between the two ships' round-downs.
+Both ships then departed Gibraltar on 19 May screened by elements of Vice Admiral Sir James Somerville’s Force 'H', in the form of the battle-cruiser Renown, the light cruiser Sheffield and the destroyers Brilliant, Faulknor, Forester, Foxhound, Fury and Hesperus.